uc-cdis/heal-platform-sdk/heal/vlmd/README.md

 # VLMD methods

-## VLMD extract
+## VLMD validate and extract

-The extract module implements extraction and conversion of dictionaries into different formats.
+The validate_extract module implements both validation and conversion of dictionaries into different formats.
+Combining both validation and conversion in a single method verifies that input dictionaries are valid and can be converted into valid HEAL-complient dictionaries.

-The current formats are csv, json, and tsv.
+The current input formats are csv/tsv and json.
+The current converted dictionary formats are csv and json.

-The `vlmd_extract()` method raises a `jsonschema.ValidationError` for an invalid input files and raises `ExtractionError` for any other type of error.
+The `vlmd_validate_extract()` method raises a `jsonschema.ValidationError` for invalid input files and raises `ExtractionError` for errors in the conversion process.

-Example extraction code:
+Example validation/extraction code:

 ```
 from jsonschema import ValidationError

-from healsdk.vlmd import vlmd_extract
+from heal.vlmd.validate.validate_extract import vlmd_validate_extract

 try:
-  vlmd_extract("vlmd_for_extraction.csv", output_dir="./output")
+  vlmd_validate_extract("vlmd_for_extraction.csv", output_dir="./output")

 except ValidationError as v_err:
   # handle validation error